Racing at CSC during Covid-19

 Officer of the Day Procedures.

-As OOD you can also act as ARO, RO or take part in the races, you will however need arrive early to open up and ensure the clubhouse is locked at the end of the races.
+As OOD you can act as ARO, RO or may be able to take part in the races if not needed, you will however need arrive early to open up and ensure the clubhouse is locked at the end of the races.

 Start of the day: